rtc-io/demo-helloworld/README.md

 ## iOS build

 To use this application with [build.rtc.io](http://build.rtc.io), prepare a zip file and upload it there.
-You can use the zipDir.sh shell command - it will exclude the .git files.
+You can use the `gulp package` command - it will include only those files required to build the application.

 [build.rtc.io](http://build.rtc.io) generates an Apple package (.ipa or .app) which is ready to install on an iPhone/iPad or to publish on the Apple App Store.